HobnobMancer/cazy_webscraper/README.md

 __When the `--db_output` flag is used, `cazy_webscraper` will create any necessary parent directories.
 If the direct/immediate parent directory of the database exists, by default `cazy_webscraper` will delete the content in this parent directory._

-`--ncbi_tax` - Retrieve the latest taxonomic information for NCBI were multiple taxonomic classifications are retrieved from CAZy for a protein.
-The first taxonomy retrieved from CAZy will be added to the local CAZyme database.
-Default False - the first taxon listed for each protein is added to the local CAZyme database.

 `--ncbi_batch_size` - The number of protein IDs submitted per batch to NCBI, when retrieving taxonomic classifications.
 Default 200.

 `--nodelete_cache` - When called, content in the existing cache dir will **not** be deleted.
 Default: False (existing content is deleted).